couchbase/query/docs/n1ql-dml.md

 ## DELETE

 The DELETE statement can delete entire documents or fragments within documents.
-However, when deleting fragments, the DELETE statement does not UNSET fields in the containing object.
+When deleting fragments, the DELETE statement does not UNSET fields in the containing object.
 Array-valued fields are left as empty arrays, and scalar-valued fields are set to NULL.
 In other words, DELETE is always schema-safe for containing objects (unless NULL is a schema violation).

 delete: